Frequently Asked Questions About Fire Evacuation Plans

 Writing down a building evacuation plan and filing it away in a cabinet or folder does no good for saving the lives of the people inside the office space.
 In addition to practicing regular fire drills and evacuations, the plan (with multiple escape routes) should be posted throughout the office.

 You should contact a local fire protection company to help you design an effective and safe evacuation plan for your building.
-If you are located in the Houston, Texas (TX) area, contact Kauffman Co. today!
+If you are located in the Houston, TX, area, contact Kauffman Co. today!
 We have been helping property owners throughout the area for years.
-If you need any sort of fire protection assistance—from fire system installation to fire suppression inspections to fire evacuation planning—our expert technicians can help!
+If you need any sort of fire protection assistance — from fire system installation to fire suppression inspections to fire evacuation planning — our expert technicians can help!